CNAG-Biomedical-Informatics/convert-pheno/README.md

     make install # (Will ask for sudo passwd) make test

 **Option 2:** Install the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application).
-We'll be using with the module `Carton`:
+We'll be using the module `Carton`for that:

     make install-carton
     make test